SiddharthMathurDeveloper/DSA/Sliding Window/important things.md

 ```
 Hashing over hashSet

-Beware of -ve values , sliding may not work
+Beware of -ve values , sliding window may not work
 ```